-- 2.15 The District Plan 2014-2031 sets out the housing requirement for the district for the plan period of 16,390 dwellings.
-This meets the Objectively Assessed Need (OAN) for the district of 14,892 dwellings in full and makes provision for the agreed quantum of unmet housing need for the Northern West Sussex Housing Market Area, to be addressed within Mid Sussex, of 1,498 dwellings.12 - 2.16 The District Plan 2014-2031 establishes a 'stepped' trajectory for housing delivery with an average of 876 dwellings per annum (dpa) between 2014/15 and 2023/24 and thereafter an average of 1,090 dpa between 2024/25 and 2030/31.
-The increased trajectory, from 2024/25, is subject to there being no further harm to the integrity of the European Habitats Sites in Ashdown Forest, which is discussed further below. - 2.17 The stepped approach is used for the purposes of calculating the five-year housing land supply. - 2.18 On the basis that the housing requirement for Mid Sussex has been established in the District Plan, the Sites DPD is addressing the residual necessary to meet the existing, and agreed, housing requirement for the plan period up to 2031, including the agreed quantum of unmet housing need to be addressed within Mid Sussex up to 2031. - 2.19 The District Plan Policy DP5: Planning to Meet Future Housing Need sets out a commitment for the Council to continue to work under the 'Duty-to-Cooperate' with all other neighbouring local authorities on an ongoing basis to address the objectively assessed need for housing across the Housing Market Area (HMA), continuing to prioritise the Northern West Sussex HMA, which is established as the primary HMA for Mid Sussex. - 2.20 DP5 makes it clear that the approach will ensure that consideration for future unmet need will be considered through a robust plan-making process as part of the review of the District Plan starting in 2021 and with submission to the Secretary of State in 2023.
+- 2.17 The District Plan 2014-2031 sets out the housing requirement for the district for the plan period of 16,390 dwellings.
+This meets the Objectively Assessed Need (OAN) for the district of 14,892 dwellings in full and makes provision for the agreed quantum of unmet housing need for the Northern West Sussex Housing Market Area, to be addressed within Mid Sussex, of 1,498 dwellings. - 2.18 The District Plan 2014-2031 establishes a 'stepped' trajectory for housing delivery with an average of 876 dwellings per annum (dpa) between 2014/15 and 2023/24 and thereafter an average of 1,090 dpa between 2024/25 and 2030/31.
+The increased trajectory, from 2024/25, is subject to there being no further harm to the integrity of the European Habitats Sites in Ashdown Forest, which is discussed further below. - 2.19 The stepped approach is used for the purposes of calculating the five-year housing land supply. - 2.20 On the basis that the housing requirement for Mid Sussex has been established in the District Plan, the Sites DPD is addressing the residual necessary to meet the existing, and agreed, housing requirement for the plan period up to 2031, including the agreed quantum of unmet housing need to be addressed within Mid Sussex up to 2031. - 2.21 The District Plan Policy DP5: Planning to Meet Future Housing Need sets out a commitment for the Council to continue to work under the 'Duty-to-Cooperate' with all other neighbouring local authorities on an ongoing basis to address the objectively assessed need for housing across the Housing Market Area (HMA), continuing to prioritise the Northern West Sussex HMA, which is established as the primary HMA for Mid Sussex. - 2.22 DP5 makes it clear that the approach will ensure that consideration for future unmet need will be considered through a robust plan-making process as part of the review of the District Plan which is scheduled to commence in 2020.